"Archives are the paydirt of history ... everything else is just opinion"

 The recent exhibition exchange initiative of Dr. jansen, proved to be an enormous success and must lead to a greater understanding between different cultures.
 The visual arts needs Dr Jansen and he, in turn, must have support and encouragement, especially from the government.

-The Cultural Conversations project is without peer in its method of communicating the lives and works of [these] eminent creative individuals.
+The Cultural Conversations project is without peer in its method of communicating the lives and works of ... eminent creative individuals.
 The archive presents a wealth of stories in the most engaging fashion and its multi-language capability only adds to its efficacy.
-The Australian Centre for Oral History is to be commended on its focus of cultural exchange and promotion of the australia and South Korean artists.
-The visitor metric of [nearly 68,000 unique visits to the web site between August 2017 and May 2018], only strengthens its importance and demonstrates without question, the demand for such services
+The Australian Centre for Oral History is to be commended on its focus of cultural exchange and promotion of the Australian and South Korean artists.
+The visitor metric only strengthens its importance and demonstrates without question, the demand for such services

 Dr. Bob Jansen